 Written by Ben Bird - Ben Software Ltd

 This document will guide you through the features of the app.
-Screenshots have been taken from an iPhone with a 4.7 inch display; the user interface adjusts to different display sizes (and appears somewhat differently on the Apple TV), but the functionality is the same.
+Screenshots have been taken from an iPhone - the app will look a bit different on an iPad or Apple TV, but the functionality is the same.

 When you first open the app you will see a welcome screen (screenshot below left) - tap Get Started at the top of the screen to set up your SecuritySpy servers (screenshot below right).

-The Servers screen (screenshot above right) shows servers that you have previously set up, and servers that have been automatically discovered.
+The Servers screen (screenshot above right) shows servers that you have previously set up as well as servers that have been automatically discovered.
 The app will discover any SecuritySpy server on your local network that has its web interface enabled, with the Bonjour option turned on (it's on by default).

-Click on any discovered server to add it.
-The app uses Bonjour to connect to local servers (which is a way of addressing that avoids the need to interact with IP addresses), and if you have set up remote monitoring using SecuritySpy's DDNS system, it will obtain these details too, so that it will be able to connect to your SecuritySpy server from the internet without any additional setup steps.
+Tap on any discovered server to add it.
+The app uses Bonjour to connect to local servers (which is a way of addressing that avoids the need to interact with IP addresses), and if you have set up remote monitoring using SecuritySpy's DDNS system, it will obtain these details too, so that it will be able to connect to your SecuritySpy server from the internet without any additional setup.

 If your server has HTTPS enabled, this will be used instead of unencrypted HTTP.

 To add a server that cannot be automatically discovered (e.g. it is not on your local network), tap the plus button at the top right of the Servers screen to enter the server details manually:

 Enter the IP address or host name of your SecuritySpy server, for example 192.168.1.1 or example.viewcam.me.

 Enter the server's port.
 If your server is using standard ports (8000 for HTTP and 8001 for HTTPS) you don't need to enter anything here.

 Enter the login details that you have configured for the server in the Preferences -> Web section in SecuritySpy.